itsschwer/schwer-scripts/README.md

 Stores `Item`s in a List, ordered by id in ascending order.
 The generation process is done alphabetically (by filename).
 Any `Item`s with an id matching that of an `Item` that has already been added will be omitted from the `ItemDatabase` and a warning will be logged to the Console.

 #### Usage
-The `ItemDatabase` should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose (otherwise all items referenced by the `ItemDatabase` will be loaded and kept in memory, which is likely unnecessary).
+The `ItemDatabase` should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose (otherwise all `Item`s referenced by the `ItemDatabase` will be loaded and kept in memory, which is likely unnecessary).

 #### Why use an Item Database?
 Rather than trying to serialize each `Item` in an `Inventory`, an `Inventory` is first serialized into a form (`SerializableInventory`) that stores the `Item`'s id instead of the `Item` itself.
 This is done for several reasons: